-Idea to recreate my home page was pretty old — old variant was created more than 10 years ago, and had very primitive design, like many sites of HTML, version 2.
+Idea to recreate my home page was pretty old — old variant was created more than 10 years ago, and had a very primitive design, like many sites of HTML, version 2.

-Another task for this site was creation of new design.
-As I'm not so good designer/HTML coder, I searched Internet for good free site designs.
+Another task for this site was the creation of a new design.
+As I'm not so good designer/HTML coder, I searched the Internet for good free site designs.
 During surfing, I found site of Andreas Viklund and took suitable template (I change it at the end, but this was mostly changes in fonts sizes, etc.)

 Main parts of design was plugged to Muse without any problem, and I also use it for all my notes and articles, some of them you can find on this site.
-To create a dynamic parts of pages — menus for navigation between parts of site, I wrote some amount of code in Elisp.
+To create a dynamic parts of pages — menus for navigation between parts of the site, I wrote some amount of code in Elisp.

 For generation of site from Muse source files I created configuration file, consisting from several parts, described below.